ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 3. Once you have unzipped the folder, locate the `src` folder.
 In this tutorial, you will be modifying the `manifest.json` and `applications.json` files from within the `src` folder.

-We have also provided a `tutorial` folder which contains three subfolders: `src-step2`, `src-step3` and `src-step4`.
+We have also provided a `tutorial` folder which contains four subfolders: `step2`, `step3`, `step4`, and `step5`.
 Each subfolder includes the completed version of the files modified in each step of the tutorial.

 ### Update manifest.json
 In the `src/manifest.json` file there is a `matches` property which contains an array of URLs.
 The extension will only run if the URL visited by the user matches one of the URLs listed in this array.
 If the Verse URL you are using is not in this array, you will have to update the `manifest.json` file to include it.